juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 I used a 24-Pin ATX v2 Extension cable, and cut it in half, </br>
 soldered the Mac Power Connector cables to ATX Extension cable cut in half, </br>
-that allows to disconnect the PSU and use it on another PC or a PSU tester. </br>
+allows to disconnect the PSU and use it on another PC or a PSU tester. </br>

 ```
 ┌────────────────┐